Matthew 24 – 25

 The Sheep and the Goats: The Sessional Judgment (25:31-46)

 31 But when the Son of man comes in his glory, and all the angels with him, then shall he sit down upon his throne of glory, 32 and all the nations shall be gathered before him; and he shall separate them from one another, as the shepherd separates the sheep from the goats; 33 and he will set the sheep on his right hand, and the goats on his left. vv.31-33 The better translation is, “when the Son of man shall have come”.
 This section (vv.31-46) picks back up chronologically where ch.24, v.44 left off.
 The title “Son of man” is used once again; which was absent in the previous section.
-The is because the previous section had to do with Christendom, whose proper hope is not the coming of the Son of man, but the coming of the Bridegroom.
+This is because the previous section had to do with Christendom, whose proper hope is not the coming of the Son of man, but the coming of the Bridegroom.
 In this section we have the Son of man as “king”; as a glorified man.
 What a change — from the rejected Son of man to the glorified Son of man!
 The Son of man will “come in his glory”, accompanied by the heavenly hosts.
 Saints are not mentioned, but they also come with the glorified Son of man when He appears.
 After dealing with the confederacies of man in His warrior judgments (Davidic character; 1 Chron.
 28:3), Christ’s kingdom will be set up.
 Then the Son will “sit down upon his throne of glory”, and will commence His sessional judgments (Solomonic character; 1 Kings 1-2).
 This will be carried out in perfect order… it will be calm and controlled.
 All the nations (same word as “Gentiles”) will be gathered before Christ, and they will be separated into two groups, the sheep and the goats.
 We must remember that the nations in the Christianized world will already have been emptied of “tares” in the Harvest Judgment.
 However, this sessional judgment is regardless of profession… it says “all the nations”.

 Some have mocked the feasibility of the Lord bringing every living Gentile to the land of Palestine to stand before His throne for judgment.
 However, this is what the Word of God says, and we must believe it by faith.
 Also, remember that the population of the earth will be vastly reduced by this time.